 This module displays the average temperature, freeze risk, and high freeze risk of meters with sensors.

 Hover your cursor over one of the dots to see the average temperature on a given day.
-Click an arrow to get details and see the meter cards of locations reporting:

 Medium Freeze Risk – when the temperature reaches 37.04 degrees F or 2.8 degrees C.